mdmarek/anomalyzer/README.md

 3. **high rank** is suitable for detecting anomalous increases in the data.
 It can detect gradual change better than diff or magnitude might.

-4. **low rank** is suitable for detecting anomalous decreses in the data.
+4. **low rank** is suitable for detecting anomalous decreases in the data.
 It can detect gradual change better than diff or magnitude might.

-5. **fence** is suitable when anomalies constitue trending to some upper or lower bound.
+5. **fence** is suitable when anomalies constitute trending to some upper or lower bound.
 Use the configuration `AnomalyzerConf{ LowerBound: lower }` and `AnomalyzerConf{ UpperBound: upper }` to set the bounds.
 The value `anomalyzer.NA` can be used to have no lower bound.

 6. **magnitude** is suitable for detecting if event values have changed sufficiently to be considered an anomaly.
 Use the configuration `AnomalyzerConf{ Sensitivity: 0.1 }` to require that values have changed at least 10% to consititue an anomaly.
 In general, sensitivity can be set between 0 and 1.
 If the result of the magnitude test is less than that value, the weighted mean will return 0.
 If `Sensitivity` is not specified, it defaults to 0.1.